After Losing Big On Collusion, Democrats Are Now 'Inventing A Coverup': WSJ

-Remember when Hillary Clinton said that it would be a 'direct threat to democracy' if Donald Trump refused to say he's respect the results of the 2016 election?
+Remember when Hillary Clinton said that it would be a 'direct threat to democracy' if Donald Trump refused to say he'd respect the results of the 2016 election?

 Now picture Democrats doing exactly that for over two years, then losing big again when Special Counsel Robert Mueller and his team of "13 angry Democrats" found no collusion with Russia - and then balling their fists up for extra innings in a post-Mueller 'witch hunt' led by Democratic Congressmen Jerry Nadler (D-NY) and Adam Schiff (D-CA).